aptech/docs/docs/CR-strlen.rst

 ----------------
 .. function:: strlen(x)

-    :param x: NxK matrix of character data, or NxK string array.
+    :param x: data
-    :type x: string
+    :type x: string or NxK matrix of character data, or NxK string array.

-    :returns: y (*scalar*) containing the exact length of the string x, or NxK matrix or string array containing the lengths of the elements in x.
+    :returns: y (*scalar*) containing the exact length of the string *x*, or NxK matrix or string array containing the lengths of the elements in *x*.

 Remarks
 -------